Dietrich Mateschitz: Early life and education

 Mateschitz was born on 20 May 1944, in Sankt Marein im Mürztal, Styria, Austria, to a family of Slovene-Styrian or Croatian ancestry.
-His mother's side was from present-day Styria, his father's side was from Maribor (then still part of Styria, but now in Slovenia.
+His mother's side was from present-day Styria, his father's side was from Maribor (then still part of Styria, but now in Slovenia).
 He declared himself a "Styrian cosmopolitan".
 Both his parents were school teachers.
 He attended the Hochschule für Welthandel (now Vienna University of Economics and Business), where after ten years, he graduated with a marketing degree in 1972.
 He was keen and passionate about extreme sports at an early age.

 Career

 Mateschitz's first employer was Unilever, where he worked marketing detergents.
 He subsequently moved to Blendax, the German cosmetics company (since bought by Procter & Gamble), where he worked on, among other things, the marketing of Blendax toothpaste.
 It was as part of his travels for Blendax, on the way from Bangkok airport to the city centre, that Mateschitz bought a bottle of Krating Daeng, the drink that would later become Red Bull.
 "One glass [of Krating Daeng] and the jet lag was gone", he recalled.
-Sensing the commercial opportunities of this drink in Europe, Mateschitz struck a partnership deal with the Thai businessman Chaleo Yoovidhya who had already been successfully selling Krating Daeng to lorry drivers and factory workers.
+Sensing the commercial opportunities of this drink in Europe, Mateschitz struck a partnership deal with the Thai businessman Chaleo Yoovidhya, who had already been successfully selling Krating Daeng to lorry drivers and factory workers.

 In 1984, he founded Red Bull GmbH with Yoovidhya, launching the brand in Austria in 1987.
 Subsequently, he turned the Red Bull drink into a world market leader among energy drinks.
 It was revealed that he worked on the formula for around three years before the modified drink was launched under the new name Red Bull in 1987.

 Mateschitz also owned Seitenblicke, Austria's top society magazine, but avoided the celebrity circuit and watched most Formula One races on TV despite owning two teams.
 He also founded Media House in Austria in 2007 by providing various digital entertainment and thousands of hours of images to interested broadcasters.

 Mateschitz owned ServusTV, a television channel based in Salzburg.
 The channel was criticised for allegedly downplaying the seriousness of the COVID-19 pandemic.
-The channel is considered to have a right-wing position, and was one of only three media outlets given a press pass to the "Defenders of Europe" conference of right-wing and far-right activists in October 2016.
+The channel is considered to have a right-wing position, and was one of three media outlets given a press pass to the "Defenders of Europe" conference of right-wing and far-right activists in October 2016.
 In May 2016, Mateschitz announced he would shut down the channel as his employees had requested to form a works council; he changed his mind when no such council was formed.